 The district educational testing program shall consist of multiple assessments.
-These assessments shall include, at a minimum, individual teacher subject matter tests, Individual Curriculum Based pre-post tests given at grades 1-12: Measure of Academic Progress (MAP) testing will be done in grades 6-12 minimum of three (3) times per year; AIMSweb testing in grades K- 5, and any state required tests (Kansas State Assessment Tests) given at grade levels as determined by the state.
+These assessments shall include, at a minimum, individual teacher subject matter tests, Individual Curriculum Based pre-post tests given at grades 1-12: Measure of Academic Progress AIMS web testing is administered in math and reading in grades K-8 three times a year(Kansas State Assessment Tests) given at grade levels as determined by the state.
 All students must take these tests except those exempt by state guidelines.